-How will I find out about an election?
+How do I find out that an election is happening?

 Before the day of election, known as polling day, you will receive a card known as a ‘poll card’.
 Everyone who is registered to vote in your household will receive their own poll card.